Copied to clipboard

 Key Insight

 Problem Solver booking rate jumped from 19% to 45%.
-Oliver is closing more first-touch PS leads.
-Enthusiasts convert at 67% (Dr. Gilliam — $738 from one client in two days).
-ODs remain at 0% booking, 0% loss — they don't say no, but need follow-up to close.
+You're closing more first-touch leads.
+Enthusiasts convert at 67% (Dr. Gilliam -- $738 from one client in two days).
+ODs remain at 0% booking / 0% loss -- they don't say no, but they need follow-up to close.

 Notable Conversations